angeleyesffx/UI_Python_Behave_Skeleton/README.md

 ***Step 4:*** Install Selenium and the apropriate webdrivers

-You can find a installation Guide here:  https://selenium-python.readthedocs.io/installation.html Download links for your driver Driver:
+You can find a installation Guide here:  https://selenium-python.readthedocs.io/installation.html Download links for your Driver:

 | Browser | Link                                                                  |